undisbeliever/terrific-audio-driver/docs/bytecode-assembly-syntax.md

 ============

  * `rest <duration>` - Sleep for *duration-1* ticks then key-off for 1 tick.
+    * CAUTION: A wait-rest chain should end with `rest 257` to prevent conflict with early-release.
  * `wait <duration>` - Sleep for *duration* ticks (no key-off).

  * `play_note <note> <duration>` - Play *note* for *duration* ticks then key-off the note